 Whenever an applied UV film is exposed to wavelengths around 172 nm in a nitrogen inerted environment, the top of the film instantly wrinkles and pulls away from the underlying, uncured material.
 This wrinkling introduces microfolds and increases the total surface area of the ink or coating.
 This makes excimer ideally suited for mattification and eliminates the need for mattifying agents.

-A two-stage cure process uses excimer to surface cure and either mercury or LED to final cure.
+A two-stage cure process for mattifying surfaces with excimer uses an excimer lamp to surface cure and either mercury or LED to final cure.
 A three-stage cure process incorporates a low power LED or gallium doped mercury arc lamp prior to the excimer lamp.
 This “pre-gelling” lamp increases the ink or coating viscosity to limit flow out and improve the uniformity of mattification across the web; some limited control over gloss level is also achieved.
-An illustration of a stepped excimer UV curing process is provided in Figure 3.
+An illustration of a stepped process for mattifying surfaces with excimer UV curing is provided in Figure 3.

 Figure 3: Mattifying process using excimer in combination with either mercury vapour or LED for final cure.